Mayorkas announces 212,672 migrant encounters in July, says border is 'one of the toughest challenges we face'

 While Republicans have blamed the Biden administration’s rollback of Trump-era border protections for the surge, Mayorkas continued to emphasize "root causes" like poverty, corruption and violence in Central America.
 The administration has focused on root causes, and Vice President Kamala Harris unveiled a number of initiatives in June to tackle them.

-Mayorkas also said the resurgence of the American economy was a factor for why migrants are making the journey to the U.S. He said the ending of the Trump administration's policy and the re-establishment of asylum laws were factors, as well.
+Mayorkas also said the resurgence of the American economy "and the gleam of the American promise once again" was a factor for why migrants are making the journey to the U.S. He said the ending of the Trump administration policy and the reestablishment of asylum laws were factors, as well.

+"Another reason is the end of the cruel policies of the past administration and the restoration of the rule of laws of this country that Congress has passed, including our asylum laws that provide humanitarian relief," he said.

-Despite the surging numbers that are now the highest in years, Mayorkas said the administration intended to continue with its border strategy.
+Despite the surging numbers that are now the highest in years, Mayorkas said the administration intended to continue with its border strategy, which he said involves rebuilding "safe, legal and orderly pathways for migrants," improving processing, and going after smugglers.

+EMERGENCY SHELTER IN TEXAS BORDER CITY EXPANDS CAPACITY AS MORE COVID-POSITIVE MIGRANTS RELEASED

 "We have a plan, we are executing our plan and that takes time," he said.